-As you leave the Cheticamp area and make your way on the Cabot Trail and further into the park please be careful as you are driving.
+As you leave the Cheticamp area and make your way on the Cabot Trail and further into the Cape Breton Highlands National Park please be careful as you are driving.
 You will cross 3 mountains and there are winding roads, steep climbs and descents.
 Use your lower gear on your descents and watch for oncoming traffic.

-You may also see wildlife so please be careful.
+You may also see wildlife.
 There are several look-off areas where you can safely pull off of the road and enjoy the scenery.

 MacKenzie Mountain has 2 look-offs.
 Make sure you stop at the look-off where you can see Fishing Cove.
 You can easily see the cove from the look-off.
-Folks used to live here and now it is a wilderness camping area (insert anchor) in the Cape Breton Highlands Park.
+Folks used to live here and now it is a wilderness camping area in the park.

-There is also a hiking trail (insert anchor) going down to the cove.
+There is also a hiking trail going down to the cove.
 I did it several years ago, it is challenging but awesome!

 You’ll come across the Lone Shieling as you climb the 3rd mountain in this area of the park called North Mountain.
 Lone Shieling is quite special.
 It depicts a Scottish crofter’s hut amidst a 350-year growth of sugar maple trees.
 There is a short 20-minute walk through the woods.
 This place is so quiet and, almost mystical!